 Nestled in the ever-green heart of the Umgeni Valley, Karkloof Nature Reserve offers unspoilt trails amidst an undulating plateau – which has an average altitude of approximately one-thousand meters – mistbelt forest, grasslands, wetlands and wildlife – the non-predatory type.

-I first hiked the reserve in February; as dawn descended and the sun exposed itself the sweltering heat appeared to increase at least five degrees per hour.
-The lush vegetation, a pulsating green as dense as a nineteenth century novel, kept the giraffe from sight.
-From the top of the jagged cliff face far in to the distance we spotted the head of a giraffe grazing the tops of acacias.
-Unfortuntately, we didn’t have the time to get up close and personal and vowed to return in the near future.
+I first hiked the reserve in February; as dawn descended and the sun-exposed itself the sweltering heat appeared to increase at least five degrees per hour.
+The lush vegetation, a pulsating green as dense as a nineteenth-century novel, kept the giraffe from sight.
+From the top of the jagged cliff face far into the distance, we spotted the head of a giraffe grazing the tops of acacias.
+Unfortunately, we didn’t have the time to get up close and personal and vowed to return in the near future.

 Maybe giraffe prefer to be seen in summer at the serene Karkloof Nature Reserve.